 Which PPC ad platform should you use?

-“If your marketing goals are focused on performance and bringing in the highest value conversions, we’ve found that using any and all platforms where your target market exists has worked for many of our clients,” says Rambod Yadegar, HawkSEM President.
+“If your marketing goals are focused on performance and bringing in the highest value conversions, we’ve found that using any and all platforms where your target market exists has worked for many of our clients,” says Rambod Yadegar, HawkSEM’s co-founder and president.

-“And tracking all touchpoints of the user journey — from initial click to sale — is a vital aspect of closing the loop on performance and ROI.
-We use ConversionIQ, our proprietary software, to granularly track every step of the buyer journey to see which aspects of a campaign are working and which need to be adjusted.”
+“Tracking all touchpoints of the user journey — from initial click to sale — is a vital aspect of closing the loop on performance and ROI.”

 Bing and Google have generative artificial intelligence features that help search engine users get the answers they’re looking for quickly and easily.